sesouthall/DS2SCustomBonfireMenu/README.md

-# dinput8_wrapper
+# DS2SCustomBonfireMenu

-Credits to LukeYui for providing sample code
+Credits to LukeYui and LordRadai for providing sample code